 For thousands of years, lead has been known to be hazardous.
 However, for many years, relatively little was done to adequately protect U.S. workers from the hazardous effects of lead exposure.
 This changed in November 1978, when the Occupational Safety and Health Administration (OSHA) issued an improved lead standard.
 OSHA estimated that 835,000 workers, including many thousands of CWA members, would be protected by the standard.
-In addition, the Environmental Protection Agency (EPA) has developed a comprehensive approach to identifying and removing lead products from use in the U.S. Affected CWA members are primarily employed in manufacturing and telecommunications cable splicing and outside plant technician jobs.
+Affected CWA members are primarily employed in manufacturing and telecommunications cable splicing and outside plant technician jobs.

 Lead exposure can result in workers experiencing headaches, fatigue, irritability, nervousness, high blood pressure, sleeplessness, pain in joints, aching muscles, poor appetite, stomach pains, and constipation.
 If a worker should notice any of these symptoms, she/he should see a doctor.